Volume Two

 "Huh?"

-Gabriel let out a stupefied voice, seeing the imposing aura around the queen dissipate in an instant.
-He looked up to see a slovenly smile plastered on her face.
+Gabriel let out a stupefied sound, watching the queen's imposing aura dissipate in an instant.
+He looked up to see a sloppy smile plastered across her face.

-"Q-Queen Siren.
+"Q-Queen Seiren.
 C-Couldn't you just keep it in just for a bit more…?"

 "But I don't wanna~!
 Ilya's friends are my friends too!
 No way I'll act like they're strangers!"

-Deciding he wouldn't be able to convince his pouting queen, the merfolk who appeared to be the prime minister looked to Helly, who was standing near the guests.
+Deciding she wouldn't be able to convince her pouting queen, the merfolk who appeared to be the prime minister looked to Helly, who was standing near the guests.

 Helly nodded in reply, and presented a letter to the prime minister.

-When the prime minister saw the signature, she immediately handed the letter to Siren.
+When the prime minister saw the signature, she immediately handed the letter to the Siren.

-"Queen Siren, as had been previously stated, they cooperated to cure the Bahamut, and also escorted your humble subject here.
-In accordance with the great deeds they have done for us, we must rewar— "
+"Queen Seiren, as previously stated, they cooperated to cure Bahamut and also escorted your humble subject here.
+In accordance with the great deeds they have done for us, we must rewar—"

 "Ah, wait a minute."

 Gabriel interrupted Helly.
-Partia also stood up from Gabriel's shoulder, her chest held out in pride.
+Pasha also stood up on Gabriel's shoulder, her chest puffed out with pride.

 "We're fine!
 Ilya already gave us our reward!"